Hundreds Of ‘Anti-Witch Marks’ Found In Cave Network Dubbed The ‘Gateway To Hell’

 Academic and TV presenter Professor Ronald Hutton is also something of an authority on folklore.
 He believes the discovery is significant because it is probably the largest amount of protective marks which have been found in a British cave network to date.

-The Professor said, “This is a suddenly a large new area of research for historians and archaeologists, and so adds appreciatively to the importance of the Crags as a world resource.”
+The professor said, “this is a suddenly a large new area of research for historians and archaeologists, and so adds appreciatively to the importance of the Crags as a world resource.”

 The Chief Executive of Historic England Duncan Wilson added that the discovery of “anti-witch marks” adds a whole new layer of discovery to a site which already has international importance due to its ancient remains and Ice Age art.

-Mr Wilson said “Even 200 years ago, the English countryside was a very different place; death and disease were everyday companions and evil forces could readily be imagined in the dark.
+Mr. Wilson said “even 200 years ago, the English countryside was a very different place; death and disease were everyday companions and evil forces could readily be imagined in the dark.

 “We can only speculate on what it was the people of Creswell feared might emerge from the underworld into these caves.”